Maryland gubernatorial candidate dies suddenly

 "The First Lady and I are shocked and grieved by the sudden passing of Baltimore County Executive Kevin Kamenetz.
 Our prayers go out to his family and many loved ones this morning," Hogan tweeted.

-Fellow Democratic gubernatorial candidates Alec Ross, Rushern Baker, Rich Madaleno, Ben Jealous and Jim Shea offered their condolences.
+Fellow Democratic gubernatorial candidates Alec Ross, Rushern Baker, Rich Madaleno, Ben Jealous, Krish Vignarajah and Jim Shea offered their condolences.

 "Kevin Kamenetz's passing is a tremendous loss for Maryland.
 He was a dedicated public servant, and I considered him a friend," Shea tweeted.

-Sen. Ben Cardin, D-Maryland, called Kamenetz "an energetic public servant who cared about making a difference for those he served."
+US Sen. Ben Cardin, D-Maryland, called Kamenetz "an energetic public servant who cared about making a difference for those he served."

 "MD and I both just lost a friend," he added.